 We have designed our platform to maximize uptime, minimize response time, and ensure a secure environment.
-Across all sites, our stores achieved 99.98% average uptime in 2019 and 99.99% as of June 1, 2020.
+Across all sites, our stores achieved 99.98% average uptime in 2019 and as of June 1, 2020, our average uptime for 2020 was 99.99%.
 For the cyber five peak holiday shopping days, we have reported zero site downtime every year since 2014.